mzk-komatsu/habituation_OperatorLearning/README.md

 # habituation_OperatorLearning

-Implementation of our paper, M. Komatsu, T. Yasui, T. Ohkawa, C. Budd, *"Data-driven modeling of habituation with its frequency-dependent hallmark based on Fourier Neural Operator."* (Nonlinear Theory and Its Applications, IEICE (NOLTA), in press.)
+Implementation of our paper,
+M. Komatsu, T. Yasui, T. Ohkawa, C. Budd, *"Data-driven modeling of habituation with its frequency-dependent hallmark based on Fourier Neural Operator,"* Nonlinear Theory and Its Applications, IEICE (NOLTA), to appear.

 ## Environments